adienox/adienox/README.md

 I am also an open-source enthusiast and maintainer.
 Furthermore, I learned plenty from the open-source community, and I love how collaboration and knowledge sharing happened through open-source.

-- 🔭 I am currently working on **Personal projects and also studying, so I can get a job.**
+- 🔭 I am currently working on **Personal projects and also studying.**
 - ⚡ Fun fact **I'm always learing something new.**